rust-lang/book/src/ownership.md

 }                      // this scope is now over, and s is no longer valid
 ```

-In other words, there are two important points here: when `s` comes ‘into scope’,
+In other words, there are two important points in time here:

+- When `s` comes ‘into scope’, it is valid.
-it is valid, and remains so until it ‘goes out of scope’, the second point.
+- It remains so until it ‘goes out of scope’.

 At this point, things are similar to other programming languages.
 Let’s build
 on top of this understanding by introducing a new type: `String`.